samfolo/autodep/README.md

           - outs
   ```

 - `knownTargets` - This field allows you to specify a set of paths (relative to the `rootDir`) and map them directly to targets.
 Sometimes, it is difficult to define a schema entry for a particular type of rule, and this field is an escape hatch for those situations.
-This may come in handy for managing the importing of generated files with names not explicitly set by the user, or defined within the implementation of a custom build rule, and thus not discoverable by looking at a `BUILD` file directly.
+This may come in handy for managing the importing of generated files with names not explicitly set by the user, or defined within the implementation of a custom build rule, and therefore not discoverable by looking at a `BUILD` file directly.

-  This field should be used as a last resort.
+  This field should be used as a last resort, but it may be necessary.

   ```yaml
   manage: